bpostlethwaite/blunderbuss/README.md

 ```

 Though you would usually want to define
-these services independantly in their own
+these services independently in their own
 processes or machines.

 On the `Client`, do: